babylonlabs-io/wallet-connector/docs/wallet-integration.md

       - [1.
 Implement Provider Interface](#1-implement-provider-interface)
       - [2.
 Integration Method](#2-integration-method)

+> ⚠️ **IMPORTANT WARNING**
+>
+> Making breaking changes to wallet implementations **will cause severe issues**
+> and unexpected behavior.
+>
+> - Always maintain backwards compatibility
+> - Test thoroughly before deploying changes
+>
+> If you're unsure about a change, please reach out to the Babylon team.

 ## Wallet Integration

 This guide explains how to integrate wallets with the Babylon staking dApp.
 The